-And today, through this special offer, you can join Monument Trend Advisory for just $99.
+And today, through this special offer, you can join Monument Trend Advisory for just $199.

-Under $9 a month.
+Around 55 cents a day.

 These days, you’ll pay more than that for a single fast-food lunch.

 But if that’s still too much, I’ve created a way for you to get in for even less when you click through below to the secure order form.